 Emotions are the velcro that keeps us in our stories.
 When you’re feeling emotional, you’re feeling an attachment to a story.

 One: Emotions change relative to the story they are within.

-So example, the love you feel for your partner will be different than the love you feel to your parents and different than the love you feel to your friends.
+So example, the love you feel for your partner will be different than the love you feel for your parents and different than the love you feel for your friends.
 It’s love each time, but the story itself changes the emotion very profoundly.

 Two: Emotions are more than in your mind.

 We store emotions in our muscles.
 Hormones and pheromones change emotional responses.
 Emotions have a bio chemical component in addition to being mental processes.
 As an example: if you get hit, the pain and fear of getting hurt gets stored in the muscle and body where you were hit upon.

 This is why for more serious work in handling emotions, I have my students exercise, dance and when possible get a massage.

 Emotional responses are also stored in how and the style with which we express and tell our stories.

 Three: Emotions add depth to your experiences.

 Emotions add richness and persistence to your efforts.
 Without our emotions, we wouldn’t push through the more difficult challenges in life.
 When we approach something emotionally, we dig and dive into that process much deeper.
 The difference between failure and success are often within the emotional response.
 This knife cuts both directions of course, but without emotions, we wouldn’t be here now.
 Learning how to work emotionally is far more than simply removing all your clingy responses.